TITLE 92: TRANSPORTATION

 2) The hearing officer shall determine the weight to be accorded the documentation, taking into account the credibility of the source and the totality of the evidence adduced at the hearing.
 Each letter must be dated and signed by its authors.
 All letters must be submitted in their original form and should be dated no more than 45 days prior to the hearing date.
 Telephone facsimiles and photocopies of original letters will be admitted into evidence pending the submission of the original within a reasonable number of days as determined by the presiding hearing officer.

 k) RDP for Support/Recovery Program − Information Required.
-In cases where a petitioner seeks a restricted driving permit to allow him/her to drive to support/recovery program meetings, he/she must provide specific information identifying, at a minimum, the following:
+In cases in which a petitioner seeks an RDP to allow driving to support/recovery program meetings, the petitioner must provide specific information identifying, at a minimum, the following:

-1) The locations of the meetings he/she wishes to attend;
+1) The locations of the meetings the petitioner wishes to attend;

 2) The days of the week when meetings are held at these locations;